 I Love You To Pieces Heart Craft

 This V-Day craft is a great option for toddlers, preschoolers & younger kiddos.

 - Stick or white glue that dries clear

-- Heavy piece of paper to use as the outside lining for the heart shape
+- A heavy piece of paper to use as the outside lining for the heart shape

-I found pieces of unused scrapbook, computer and construction paper to find the mix of colors and then got creative to add tissue paper and different embellishments.
-We chose to use red as our background color for our heart.
+I found pieces of an unused scrapbook, computer, and construction paper to find the mix of colors and then got creative to add tissue paper and different embellishments.
+We chose to use red as the background color for our hearts.

 You will be using the outside of the cutout, not the actual heart.
 I only taped around the sides so the white paper could easily come off when we were done.

 I cut all the little pieces of scrap paper for my daughter to glue.
 She personally separated them all into little piles to keep her colors organized.
 It is up to you if you want to use white glue or stick glue.

 From there I set her free to glue, stick, smudge, create and pile on all the “pieces”.

 When she was all done I cut around the white square and slowly peeled off the heart cut out.
 This would make a great gift for grandparents with the added words “I (we) Love You To Pieces” and the grandparents will adore the sweet valentine’s crafts.